Cameyo

 Cameyo is an application virtualization product.
 It aims to virtualize Windows applications so that they can run on other machines or in HTML5 browsers.
 It is reported to be easy to use, light in weight, and compatible with a wide variety of applications.
 The company’s web site includes a library of ready-to-use virtualized free and open-source virtual applications which can be downloaded or run in the browser.
 Cameyo has a free edition for home and small businesses for up to 49 machines.

+On June 5, 2024, Google acquired Cameyo to integrate Windows application virtualization support on ChromeOS for enterprise customers.

 History

 The Cameyo application virtualization product was launched in 2010, and since then, has undergone at least two major and several minor versions yearly to improve the quality and functioning of the application.
 Cameyo claims to be one of the pioneers in linking app virtualization with cloud storage systems and HTML5.
 It has added new features recently, such as making it possible to run the applications on operating systems other than Windows, like Linux and Android.
 Since 2014, Cameyo has launched another angle to its operation: now it is possible to run virtualized Windows applications through the web browsers directly, with each application running in a new tab.

+In 2023, Cameyo announced that its integration with Google's Chrome OS provided support Virtual App Delivery (VAD) services, allowing Windows applications to coexist with Chrome ones on Chromebooks.

+In June 2024, Cameyo was acquired by Google.